Penalized Estimation of Frailty-Based Illness-Death Models for Semi-Competing Risks: Individualized Joint Outcome Risk Prediction

-Fitted illness-death models can also generate clinically meaningful predictions of the individualized joint risk and timing of the non-terminal and terminal events \citep{putter2007tutorial}.
-In the preeclampsia setting, the model can predict across time how likely an individual is to be in one of four categories: (i) still pregnant without preeclampsia, (ii) already delivered without preeclampsia, (iii) still pregnant with preeclampsia, and (iv) already delivered with preeclampsia.
-These four probabilities comprise an individualized “risk profile.”
-Four such risk profiles are shown in Figure~\ref{fig:riskprof}, derived from the above AIC-selected Weibull model with fusion penalty, having covariates outlined in Table~\ref{tab:samplecov}.
-At each time point, the height of each colored area of the plot gives the probability that the individual will be in the corresponding outcome category at that time.
-The combined height of the blue and purple bars at the right end of the plot gives the overall risk of developing preeclampsia.
+Fitted illness-death models can be used to generate clinically meaningful predictions of individualized joint risk, and the timing of the non-terminal and terminal events.
+In the preeclampsia setting, the model can predict across time how likely an individual is to be in one of four categories: \begin{itemize} \item[(1)] still pregnant without preeclampsia \item[(2)] already delivered without preeclampsia \item[(3)] already delivered with preeclampsia, and \item[(4)] still pregnant with preeclampsia. \end{itemize} These four probabilities comprise an individualized “risk profile,” and are derived for the illness-death model in \citet{putter2007tutorial} by integrating over regions of the joint density of the semi-competing outcomes $(T_1,T_2)$.
+The resulting formulas can be concisely represented for both Markov and semi-Markov illness-death models, by defining